 What We Do

-We provide speech therapy assessments and treatment to children who have difficulty with speech, language, and/or literacy.
+We provide speech therapy assessments and treatment to anyone who has difficulty with speech, language, and/or literacy.

 What that means: